Southern Leyte: Coconut

 Most of the people in Southern Leyte go into coconut planting, a widely distributed industry, especially in mountainous and even plain regions.
 The GIZ of the German Development Cooperation has embarked on a value chain study on one of the most important products in Region 8 – the coconut, particularly in Leyte and Southern Leyte.

 In the year 2004, a beetle pest threatened the Philippine coconut industry including Visayas.
 Brontispa longissima causes great damage to seedlings and mature coconut trees and ornamental palms, killing the young spears and eventually the entire trees.

 Abaca

 People in Southern Leyte also go into abaca planting.
 The province is one of the major producer of abaca fiber in the country along with Catanduanes, Leyte, Davao Oriental, Northern Samar, Sorsogon, Sulu, Davao del Sur, and Surigao del Sur.
 The fibers from Leyte and the province are recognized as having the best quality.
 On the year 1990 to 1999, Southern Leyte produced abaca with a rate of 17 percent.

 In 2003, Abaca bunchy top virus threatened the abaca industry in the province.
-Almost all of the abaca-producing municipalities in the area namely Maasin City, Padre Burgos, Malitbog, Tomas Oppus, Bontoc, Sogod, St. Bernard, San Juan, Hinunangan and Silago were greatly affected by the deadly virus except from the municipalities at Panaon Island.
-Eighty percent of the province's abaca, particularly in Sogod town, was greatly affected while Maasin City was estimated to suffer about 30 percent in damages.
+Almost all of the abaca-producing municipalities in the area namely Maasin, Padre Burgos, Malitbog, Tomas Oppus, Bontoc, Sogod, St. Bernard, San Juan, Hinunangan and Silago were greatly affected by the deadly virus except from the municipalities at Panaon Island.
+Eighty percent of the province's abaca, particularly in Sogod town, was greatly affected while Maasin was estimated to suffer about 30 percent in damages.